WrenSecurity/wrends/.github/ISSUE_TEMPLATE/bug_report.md

 _Please provide a clear and concise description of what actually happened after you followed the Repro Steps outlined above._

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+_If applicable, please add screenshots to help explain your problem._

 ## Environment
 - **Product version (include GIT commit ID if using a dev build):**